-- Ooltewah High School will send students of the volleyball team to compete in 3 tournaments.
+- Hixson High School will send students to attend FFA Chapter in Indiana

 Board approval is sought for:

-- The MOU with Blue Cross Blue Shield of Tennessee for Project SEARCH.
-The purpose of this agreement is to establish working procedures between Hamilton County Department of Education and Blue Cross Blue Shield to collaborate and cooperate to create a High School Project SEARCH Transition program for eligible students with disabilities.
+- The addendum to the MOU with Blue Cross Blue Shield of Tennessee for the Project SEARCH Program.
 The MOU outlines the roles and responsibilities of the parties as they work in partnership to increase opportunities for students with disabilities.
+The addendum is needed to outline an access agreement regarding the liability insurance for interims and HCDE employees as requested by BCBST.
 No funds are needed or requested with this agreement.

-- The replacement of a compressor on the Soddy Daisy High School Chiller totalling $24,877.02 with funding to be provided from maintenance funds.
+- The Central High School track modifications totalling $787,400.00 with funding to be provided from Capital Funds.